On local characterizations of Hida families of Siegel modular forms: Shapes and properties of Galois representations

 \section{Shapes and properties of Galois representations}

 In this section, we recall the main properties of the Galois representation valued in the $\GSp_4$ ordinary Hecke algebra.
-Some of these properties will be used to produce cohomology classes in Selmer groups (which in turn will be used to prove Theorems \ref{thm:notisos} and \ref{thm:nomore}), while some properties are used in the proof of the ``$R=\mathbb{T}$'' theorem (Theorem \ref{thm::rist}).
+These properties will be used to produce cohomology classes in Selmer groups (which in turn will be used to prove Theorems \ref{thm:notisos} and \ref{thm:nomore}).
 An interesting feature of our approach is that we obtain a generalized matrix algebra (GMA) structure on the sub-algebra of $M_4(\TT)$ generated by the image of an index two subgroup of $G_{\Q,S}$.
 One can view this result as a higher-dimensional analog of a result of Bella\"iche \cite[Lemma 2.4.5]{MR3989529}; this GMA structure is subsequently used in our application of Ribet's method.

 \begin{theorem} There exists a $\TT$-integral ideal $\BB$ along with a Galois representation

 satisfying the following conditions: \begin{enumerate} \item For all $\ell \notin S$, we have $\mathrm{Trace}(\widetilde{\rho}_{\TT})(\Frob_\ell)=T_{\ell,2}$.